refusetoloose/refusetoloose.github.io/README.md

 ## About Me ℹ️
-I'm Prajwal Nagaraj, a Business Analyst entusiast and a experienced Quality Assurance professional with a passion for leveraging data analytics to drive business insights and optimize processes.
+Hi, I’m Prajwal Nagaraj, a Data Analyst and Consultant with a strong foundation in engineering, data analytics, and management.
+I’m passionate about leveraging data-driven insights and strategic thinking to solve complex problems and drive impactful solutions.

 ## Quick Overview 🌟
 - Currently Pursuing Management and Leadership Certificate from SAIT - School of Business, Expected Graduation Date Apr 2025 🎓
+- Seeking to transition into data-driven and management roles and expand expertise and practical experience leveraging data to drive business insights and optimize processes
-- I'm eager to broaden my knowledge and hands-on skills in any position within the realm of IT and Data that intersects with business.
+- I'm eager to broaden my knowledge and hands-on skills in any position within the realm of IT, Data and Management that intersects with business.

 ## Experience 💼
 ### Accenture Solutions Pvt Ltd